← Back to Research

 Both have value, but they solve different problems.
 A monitoring platform is useful for a brand that already has an in-house marketing team capable of executing on the insights.
 An implementation agency is necessary for a brand that needs someone to do the work.
 Most high-ticket service businesses fall into the second category.

-Profound is the dominant enterprise monitoring platform in the GEO space.
-Backed by major venture capital including Kleiner Perkins and Sequoia, the company has scaled rapidly since its founding in 2024 and now serves over 700 enterprise customers.
-The platform tracks brand visibility across ChatGPT, Perplexity, Google AI Overviews, Gemini, Copilot, Grok, and other AI engines, providing analytics on citation frequency, sentiment, competitive share of voice, and content performance.
+Profound is the dominant enterprise platform in the GEO space and has evolved well beyond pure monitoring.
+Backed by Sequoia, Kleiner Perkins, and Lightspeed Venture Partners, the company achieved a $1 billion valuation within eighteen months of its founding in 2024 and now serves over 700 enterprise customers.
+The platform operates across two pillars: Monitor and Create.
+The monitoring side tracks brand visibility across ChatGPT, Perplexity, Google AI Overviews, Gemini, Copilot, Grok, Meta AI, and DeepSeek, providing analytics on citation frequency, sentiment, competitive share of voice, prompt volume intelligence, and AI crawler behavior through its Agent Analytics feature.

 First Page Sage is one of the earliest and most established agencies in the GEO space.
 Led by CEO Evan Bailyn, who has been credited with publishing some of the first widely cited research on generative AI recommendation algorithms, the agency has positioned itself as a thought leader in the discipline.
 Their client roster includes enterprise names like Salesforce and Logitech, alongside mid-market SaaS and professional services firms.